skylight-hq/skylight.digital/_projects/va_api_landscape_analysis.md

 - Conducting user research with veterans and their supporters to learn more about what types of data resources would be most valuable to them if made more available and accessible on the web, mobile devices, and other platforms
-- Analyzing and synthesizing the results of the spidering process and the user research- i> Preparing a report that detailed our methodology, analysis results, and recommendations for resources to prioritize as APIs
+- Analyzing and synthesizing the results of the spidering process and the user research
+- Preparing a report that detailed our methodology, analysis results, and recommendations for resources to prioritize as APIs

 In our report, we also made recommendations for how the VA can improve the